osmakqa/AMSSystem2/docs/UserManual.md

 *   **For Monitored Drugs:** Approve or Disapprove.
 *   **For Restricted Drugs:** Click **"For IDS Approval"** to forward to IDS.
 *   **Pediatric Safety:** The system automatically verifies `mg/kg` dosing.
-*   **Review Findings:** Click specific sections (e.g., Medication) to add structured notes like "Wrong Dose" or "Wrong Duration".
+*   **Review Findings:** Click specific sections (e.g., Medication) to add structured comments (e.g., "Wrong Dose").
+These findings will be visible to the requesting Resident.

 ### **Data Analysis**
 *   Click the **"Data Analysis"** tab to view your performance metrics, top drugs processed, and intervention statistics.